-The fact is that are several different ways to consolidate your credit card bills and debt.
-Depending on your personal financial situation or credit scores, any one of these options may be the best for you.
-Before you decide on any single method to go with, you need to be sure to weigh both the pros and cons of all the various debt consolidation plans and understand the implications of each method.
+The fact is that are several different ways to consolidate your credit card bills and any accrued debt.
+Depending on your personal financial situation as well as credit scores, any one of these options may be the best for you.
+Before you decide on any single approach to go with, you need to be sure to weigh both the pros and cons of all the various options.
+As there are numerous debt consolidation plans and you need to understand the implications of each method.

-Before you go ahead and transfer any credit card balances, be sure to calculate how long it would take to accrue that much interest on a transfer fee on each balance you currently have at your current interest rate.
-For example, if the the current credit card you use has fairly low interest rates, then the balance transfer fee you will need to pay may cost you more than the accrued interest if you can pay off the credit card debt on your current card relatively quickly.
+Before you go ahead and transfer any credit card balances, be sure to calculate how long it would take to accrue that much interest on each balance you currently have at your current interest rate.
+So this means determine how much you will pay right now, before any attempt at consolidation is done.
+For example, if the the current credit card you use has fairly low interest rates on it, then the balance transfer fee you will need to pay may cost you more than the accrued interest if you can pay off the on your current card relatively quickly.
 So do the calculations.

 There are also some cons and risks:

 However you still do need to be careful.
 Often the offer for the personal loan includes a fairly low interest rate, but a con is that usually you need to have excellent credit in order to qualify.
-The lower your credit scores or rating, the higher the interest rate you will need to pay.
+Many lenders will not offer this form of financing for consolidating credit card debts.
+Also the lower your credit scores or rating, the higher the interest rate you will need to pay for the amount of money borrowed.
 As with any option you decide on, carefully review the terms and fine print before you accept an offer for a personal loan.

-As always, the best option for you may very well depend on the total amount of your credit card bills and outstanding debt.
+As always, the best option for you may very well depend on the total amount of your credit card bills as well as other outstanding debts.
 If you could pay off a bill within a year just by being frugal, then a balance transfer or personal loan is usually the best option.
-On the other hand, if you have a large credit card balance but are determined to make a fresh start with your financial condition, then a home equity loan or refinance may be best for you.
+If you want to try this at all, but if you are frugal, you probably do not even need to consolidate.